 If you’re looking to disconnect this fall and get back in touch with PNW nature, we have just the spot for you.
 This rustic Copalis Beach cabin Airbnb is the beachcomber’s dream as it’s situated just 200 feet from the Copalis sand dunes.
 Ready to see more?
 Let’s check it out.

-This cabin can sleep 4 guests with 1 bedroom, 3 beds and 1 bath.
-It has tons of old world charm with plenty of wood panelling, rustic decor and a massive wall of windows at the back of the home.
-Psst the home sits 50 feet above sea level so you get stunning beach views.
-You also get amenities like a wood burning fireplace and full kitchen for your use.
+This cabin can sleep 4 guests with 1 bedroom, 3 beds, and 1 bath.
+It has tons of old-world charm with plenty of wood paneling, rustic decor, and a massive wall of windows at the back of the home.
+Psst, the home sits 50 feet above sea level so you get stunning beach views.
+You also get amenities like a wood-burning fireplace and a full kitchen for your use.

-Keep in mind this cabin doesn’t have wifi so it’s not a spot to WFH.
-But if you’d like too see more of this Copalis Beach Airbnb you can click here.
-It’ll cost you $192-$248 a night.
+Keep in mind this cabin doesn’t have wifi so it’s not an ideal spot for WFH.
+If you’d like to see more of this Copalis Beach Airbnb you can visit Airbnb’s website.
+It’ll cost you $189-$248 a night.